nicat-m/kafka/configs/scripts/README.md

 ![Logo](../../images/terra-ansible-kafka.png)

-## Automatic Installation with ansible
+## Automatic Installation with terraform

+### This terraform code provide new virtual machine in VSphere Vcenter and install kafka with sasl or plaintext which you want

 ### Terraform Structure
             ├── terraform